txtsd/Plight-Rising/README.md

 * Grab Pinkerton's item
 * Feed
 * Bond with ALL your familiars
-* Play the Coiseum for you
+* Play the Coliseum for you

 #### Planned Features:
 * Nest Incubator